|Birth: ||Apr. 25, 1881|

 Jan Krupa was eventually felled by black lung disease.
 He began showing signs of miners' asthma sometime in 1928, according to his death certificate, and eventually succumbed on 23 June 1942.

-He is interred with Rose and daughter, Stephania "Tess" (Krupa) Gauntlett, in Row M, Lot #257, at St. Stanislaus Roman Catholic Cemetery on Llewellyn Road in Minersville, Schuylkill County, Pennsylvania.
+He is interred with his wife, Rose, and their daughter, Stephania "Tess" (Krupa) Gauntlett, in Row M, Lot #257, at St. Stanislaus Roman Catholic Cemetery on Llewellyn Road in Minersville, Schuylkill County, Pennsylvania.

 His twin sons, Thomas and Frank, are buried nearby with William ("Bill") Allar, the husband of Jan and Rose's daughter, Marianna ("Mary") Krupa Allar in Row N, Lot #264.
 Bill Allar passed away in 1956.